 Aside from the Beckoning Cat, Buddhist myth also contends that dark-furred felines can bring gold, while lighter-haired cats bring silver.
 And in other cultures, cats are also symbols of wealth and prosperity.
 In Russia, a blue cat is considered lucky while, in Italy, folklore maintains that if you hear a cat sneeze, money is coming your way.

-If that money comes in the form of a tax refund—after all, ‘tis the season—here’s how to make the most out of it.
+If that money comes in the form of a tax refund — after all, ‘tis the season — here’s how to make the most out of it.

 A Chinese symbol of prosperity, the goldfish's, ahem, golden, color is mainly responsible for its association with money and wealth.
 Fish in general have been an enduring representation of affluence in Chinese culture, since the word for fish is pronounced the same way as the word for abundance.
 (The fact that fish also reproduce quickly is another reason for the symbolism.)
 Having a fish tank in your home is thought to bring positive money movement into your life.
-(But so does establishing some solid financial habits on your own.)
+(So does establishing some solid financial habits on your own.)

 Superstitions from various cultures, including Portugal, Australia and Trinidad and Tobago, showcase the belief that the "money spider" can bring good financial fortune.
 (The spider in question is specifically a small, shiny black arachnid from the Linyphiidae family.)